Dana Olmert

-Dana Olmert (דנה אולמרט; born December 26, 1972), is an Israeli left wing activist, literary theorist and editor.
+Dana Olmert (דנה אולמרט; born 26 December 1972), is an Israeli left wing activist, literary theorist and editor.
 She is a daughter of Israel's former Prime Minister Ehud Olmert.

 Olmert graduated with a PhD in literature from the Hebrew University of Jerusalem on "The Growth of Hebrew Poetry by Women During the Twenties: Psychoanalytical and Feminist Perspectives."
 She teaches literature at Tel Aviv University and lately teaches creative writing workshops.
 She is the editor of a poetry series and was invited to several juries of literary prizes.

 She volunteered for Machsom Watch.
 In June 2006, she attended a march in Tel Aviv protesting alleged Israeli complicity in the Gaza beach blast which made her the subject of criticism from right-wing personalities.

-Olmert is a lesbian and defends the Pride parade in Israel.
-She lives with her partner, Dafna Ben-Zvi, in Tel Aviv.The couple have a daughter.
+Olmert is a lesbian and is a supporter of the Pride parade in Israel.
+She lives with her partner, Dafna Ben-Zvi, in Tel Aviv.
+The couple have a daughter.